Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Methodology

 \subsection{Bayesian Active Learning}

-Simulating at a wide range of parameter regimes beforehand is very expensive. {To reach the same level of accuracy while using less data for training}, we take a Bayesian active learning approach to proactively query the simulator, augment the training set, and update the model incrementally.
-Algorithm \ref{algo:inter_np} outlines the Bayesian active learning algorithm, based on Bayesian optimization \citep{shahriari2015taking, frazier2018tutorial}.
-Note that the algorithm applies to the entire NP family and is not specific to our \ours{} model.

-Specifically, we train a NP model to interact with the simulator and improve learning.
+Algorithm \ref{algo:inter_np} details a Bayesian active learning algorithm, based on Bayesian optimization \citep{shahriari2015taking, frazier2018tutorial}.
+We train an NP model to interact with the simulator and improve learning.
 Let the superscript $^{(i)}$ denote the $i$-th interaction.
 We start with an initial data set $\gS_1 = \{\theta^{(1)}, x_{1:T}^{(1)} \}$ and use it to train our NP model and learn the latent process.
-During inference, given the augmented parameters $\theta$ that are candidate scenarios, we use the trained NP model to predict the states $(\hat{x}_1,\cdots, \hat{x}_T)$.
-We evaluate the models' predictions with an acquisition function $r(\hat{x}_{1:T}, z_{1:T}, \theta)$ and select the set of parameters $\{\theta^{(i+1)}\}$ with the highest reward.
+During inference, given the augmented parameters $\theta$, we use the trained NP model to predict the future states $(\hat{x}_1,\cdots, \hat{x}_T)$.
+We evaluate the current models' predictions with an acquisition function $r(\hat{x}_{1:T}| z_{1:T}, \theta)$ and select the set of parameters $\{\theta^{(i+1)}\}$ with the highest reward.
 We query the simulator with $\{\theta^{(i+1)}\}$ to augment the training data set $\gS_{i+1}$ and update the NP model for the next iteration.

 The choice of the reward (acquisition) function $r$ depends on the goal of the active learning task.
 For example, to find the model that best fits the data, the reward function can be the log-likelihood $r= \log p(\hat{x}_{1:T}|\theta, A) $.
 To collect data and reduce model uncertainty in Bayesian experimental design, the reward function can be the mutual information.
 In what follows, we discuss different strategies to design the reward/acquisition function.
-We also propose a novel acquisition function based on information gain in the latent space tailored to our \ours{} model.
+We also propose a novel acquisition function based on information gain in the latent space tailored to our STNP model.